 The dotted lines indicate the possible peak performance if all cores are operating at boosted clock speeds.
 While theoretically possible for short bursts, sustained performance at these levels is not expected.
 Sections of code with dense, vectorized instructions are very demanding, and typically result in the processor core slightly lowering its clock speed (this behavior is not unique to AMD CPUs).
 While AMD has not published specific clock speed expectations for such codes, Microway expects the EPYC “Rome” CPUs to operate near their “base” clock speed values even when executing code with intensive instructions.

 The CPU models above are sorted by price (as discussed in the next section).
 The lowest-performance models provide fewer numbers of CPU cores, less cache, and slower memory speeds.
 Higher-end models offer high core counts for the best performance.
-HPC and AI groups are generally expected to favor the mid-range processor models, as the highest performance CPUs are priced at a premium.
+HPC and AI groups are generally expected to favor the mid-range processor models, as the highest core count CPUs are priced at a premium.

 AMD EPYC “Rome” Price Ranges